 Modern Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2018.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2019.

 The Aviation Services are leaders in their worldwide markets and strengthen the portfolio of the Lufthansa Group.
 They include the business segments Logistics, MRO (Maintenance, Repair and Overhaul), Catering as well as other companies and Group functions.
 Further information regarding the Company's structure may be found here.

-As a participant of the UN Global Compact since 2002, the Lufthansa Group attaches great importance to conducting its business in line with internationally acknowledged principles and is committed to embedding respect for human rights as an integral element of its corporate culture.
-The Group has a large unionised workforce represented by a number of different trade unions.
+As a participant of the UN Global Compact since 2002, the Lufthansa Group attaches great importance in conducting its business in line with internationally acknowledged principles and is committed to embedding respect for human rights as an intsqral element of its corporate culture.
+The Group has a large unionized workforce represented by a number of different trade unions.
 Our Group Companies consult with employee representative bodies, including trade unions and works councils.